kropka7/html_css/qr-code-component/README.markdown

 ## Challenge 1 - Frontend Mentor - QR code component

-This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+This is a solution to the [QR code component challenge on Frontend Mentor](https://github.com/kropka7/html_css/tree/main/qr-code-component)

 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## The challenge